 10.4 Fitting the push-fit connectors

 Never install the push-fit connectors in the DHW line.
-Only install the push-fit connectors in the heating circuit and the solar circuit.
+Only install the push-fit connectors in the heating circuit.

 Tighten the screw cap of the push-fit connector by hand.
 Never use a tool.